Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Experiments

 \paragraph{Dataset Split}

 For experiments on \textsc{Sketchy}, we follow the dataset splitting scheme used by~\citet{bhunia2022doodle}, which contains 64 base classes, while the remaining 61 classes are used as the novel set to make the task more challenging.
 For \textsc{TU-Berlin}, we split into 125 base and 125 novel classes following~\citet{bandyopadhyay2024generalised}.
-For the smaller biometric multi-modal dataset, all data in \textsc{Mask1K} and \textsc{SKSF-A} are considered novel; we use commonly adopted person and face datasets MSMT17~\citep{wei2018person} and CelebA-HQ~\citep{Tero18CelebHQ} as base sets for person and face recognition, respectively.
+Similarly, for \textsc{Washington RGB-D}, we split into 25 base and 26 novel classes.
+For the biometric multi-modal dataset, all data in \textsc{Mask1K}, \textsc{SKSF-A}, \textsc{SYSUMM01}, \textsc{RobotPKU} are considered novel; we use commonly adopted person and face datasets MSMT17~\citep{wei2018person} and CelebA-HQ~\citep{Tero18CelebHQ} as base sets for person and face recognition, respectively.
 Each base set is further divided into training, validation, and testing subsets (60\%:20\%:20\%) following \citet{bhunia2022doodle}.

 \paragraph{Evaluation Protocol}

 We report the results under two settings: {\bf all-way-$k$-shot}~\citep{ju2022prompting, lilearning} and {\bf standard 5-way-$k$-shot}~\citep{luo2023closer}.
 In the all-way-$k$-shot setting, all classes are presented to the model, with $k$ examples randomly sampled per class to form the support set $S$, while the remaining examples constitute the query set $Q$.
 In the 5-way-$k$-shot setting, 5 classes are randomly selected per episode, and for each of these 5 classes, $k$ examples are sampled to form the support set $S$, with the remaining examples used for the query set $Q$.